bing tracking image

 • Link thickness: 5.5 mm (0.216")

-• Quantity: 2 tire chains
+• Included: 2 tire chains

-• 30-Day limited warranty
+• Warranty: 30-Day limited warranty

-Note: To determine whether you can use snow chains on your vehicle, or if they might affect your ABS/EPS functionality, consult your owner's manual.
+• Important: To determine whether you can use snow chains on your vehicle, or if they might affect your ABS/EPS functionality, consult your owner's manual.

 Confirming Your Fit

 If you know your tire size, you may think you won't need to test fit your new chains.
 But there are a lot of variables that can affect whether chains will fit your specific tires, including your tire type, the amount of air pressure in the tire, the amount of tread wear, and the tire manufacturer.
-You'll also need to know how much clearance is in your wheel well, which you can determine by measuring from your tire tread to the sidewall of the wheel well.

 We recommend that you order chains as early in the season as possible to give yourself plenty of time to test fit the chains and reorder if needed.
 This way, you won't be stuck out in the cold later with snow chains that don't fit.